What to know about flooded basement Restoration

 If you have an unfinished basement that floods after a storm than chances are you may be able to safely dry it out yourself, if you know what to do.
-Unfortunately finished basements due to the building materials like dry wall, paneling, carpet and cabinetry, you absolutely will need a professional water mitigation company, if you have a flooded basement.
+Unfortunately finished basements are structures that have multiple building materials such as dry wall, paneling, carpet and cabinetry, that are made of cellulose.
+Because this is a favorite food source for mold you absolutely will need to dry all materials in 72 hours or less, to keep mold from amplifying and spreading.
+This is why after a basement floods it is recommended to hire a professional water mitigation company to provide flooded basement restoration.

-Today with what we know of mold, microbes and other microscopic dangers, it is not wise to assume all will be A OK just because we want it to be, More and more stories are coming to light about hidden mold that develops after flooding because people hoped for the best and nothing more.
+With what is known today regarding mold, microbes and other microscopic dangers, it is not wise to assume all will be A OK just because we want it to be, More and more stories are coming to light about hidden mold that develops after flooding because people hoped for the best and nothing more.

 Why basements flood